 Instructor: Bo Waggoner

-The final score will be calculated by a weighted average of the grades in each component.
-Course letter grades will be assigned based on the final score.
+The final score will be calculated by a weighted average of the grades in each component, subject to Drop policies below.
+The instructor does not have discretion over the student's final score.
+Course letter grades will be assigned based on final scores using thresholds.